Discover la Patagonie : Trekking & Andism

 Reaching for the top

-Hiking in Patagonia means enjoying an exceptional nature that cannot be seen anywhere else.
-With its glaciers as far as the eye can see, the region is the third largest freshwater reserve and the largest ice cap in the world after Antarctica and Greenland.
+Hiking in Patagonia means enjoying an exceptional natural environment that can be contemplated nowhere else.
+With glaciers as far as the eye can see, the region is the third largest freshwater reserve and the largest ice cap in the world after Antarctica and Greenland.
 Campo Hielo Sur, crowded with crevasses, tunnels and steep ridges, is a white desert of 49 glaciers.
-Among them, the Pio XI glacier is the largest in the Southern Hemisphere.
-This wall of ice is about ten meters high and spreads over almost 1,250 square kilometers, the equivalent of the city of New York.
-It is the only glacier that does not retreat today with the Perito Morino, its Argentine cousin.
-Located between the Campo de Hielo Sur and the Patagonian steppe, the Torres del Paine National Park is characterized in part by its glaciers: the Francés Glacier, the Grey Glacier, the Dickson Glacier...
-The Geike and Tyndall glaciers, a little further south in the Bernardo O'Higgins Park, are however much more impressive.
-Finally, in the region of Aysén, the Exploradores glacier and the San Rafael lagoon offer a special moment of intimacy with these ice giants.
-However, surveying them is not an easy task, there is no path, so put on crampons under your shoes and bring sticks to help you progress.
-To congratulate you, respect the tradition by drinking a glass of whiskey sprinkled with a few ice cubes directly from the glacier
+Among them, the Pio XI glacier is the largest in the southern hemisphere.
+This ten-metre-high wall of ice stretches over almost 1,250 square kilometers, the equivalent of New York City.
+It is the only glacier that is not currently retreating, along with its Argentine cousin, the Perito Morino.
+Located between the Campo de Hielo Sur and the Patagonian steppe, Torres del Paine National Park is partly characterized by its glaciers: Glacier del Francés, Grey Glacier, Dickson Glacier...
+The Geike and Tyndall glaciers, a little further south in Bernardo O'Higgins Park, are far more impressive.
+Finally, in the Aysén region, the Exploradores glacier and the San Rafael lagoon offer a special moment of intimacy with these giants of ice.
+However, surveying them is no mean feat, as there are no trails: so don crampons under your shoes and carry poles to help you along.
+To congratulate yourself, respect tradition by drinking a glass of whisky washed down with a few ice cubes sifted directly from the glacier.

 El Chaltén: trek in wild lands

-Located in Argentine Patagonia, El Chaltén was named "the mountain that smokes" by the Tehuelche people because of the permanent clouds that hide the silhouette of the emblematic Fitz Roy mountain, one of the most difficult to climb in the world.
-Overlooking an azure blue lagoon, its steep spires rise like arrows from the ice-covered earth.
-To admire this jewel of nature, you will need no less than 8 hours of hiking through trails with breathtaking panoramas.
-A trekking mecca, El Chaltén is located in the Los Glaciares National Park , whose main entrance is in El Calafate, 200 kilometers to the south.
-It is there that you will be able to admire the Perito Moreno, a monstrous glacier that is easy to observe from the specially equipped platforms.
-But your hunger for exploration may not be satisfied by walking along its well-trodden paths: with its enigmatic charm, El Chaltén offers multiple hikes through an unspoiled natural backdrop.
-Mountain hunters will be delighted: each hike reveals incredibly photogenic landscapes and views of primitive beauty between forests, mountains, lakes and glaciers
+Located in Argentina's Patagonia region, El Chaltén has been dubbed "the mountain that smokes" by the Tehuelche people because of the permanent clouds that hide the silhouette of the emblematic Mount Fitz Roy, one of the most difficult mountains in the world to climb.
+Overlooking an azure-blue lagoon, its steep spires rise like arrows from the ice-covered earth.
+To admire this jewel of nature, you'll need to hike no less than 8 hours along trails offering breathtaking panoramas.
+A trekking mecca, El Chaltén lies within Los Glaciares National Park , whose main gateway is in El Calafate, 200 kilometers to the south.
+It's here, in particular, that you can admire the Perito Moreno, a monstrous glacier that's easy to observe from specially equipped platforms.
+But your hunger for exploration may not be satisfied by following the well-trodden paths: with its enigmatic charm, El Chaltén offers a wide range of hikes set against a backdrop of unspoilt nature.
+Mountain hunters will be delighted: each hike reveals incredibly photogenic landscapes and views of pristine beauty between forests, mountains, lakes and glaciers.

-In order to guide you in your travels, here is a small point on the different options to consider: to begin with, don't miss the mythical Laguna de Los Tres and Fitz Roy hike.
-It's THE must-do hike that will offer you one of the most memorable views of Patagonia during a rather sportive ascent.
-Invigorated by a cold wind, leave early in the morning to enjoy the light and clear sky: you will admire even more the summit of the peaks.
-The second day, leave for the Laguna Torre.
-Count 3 hours of rather quiet ascent along the river and continue until the Mirador Maestri, a unique point of view overhanging the Grande glacier.
-Other more relaxing walks (less than 2 hours) can also be done for half a day, such as the one to Laguna Capri and its small beach that offers a different view of Mount Fitz Roy, or the one to the Mirador de Los Condores, a 45-minute walk that will take you, as its name indicates, to a strategic point to observe this majestic Andean bird, playing with the gusts of wind.
-Finally, the more adventurous will enjoy a prolonged immersion in the park by pitching their tents at the Poincenot campground, a free campground where you can enjoy the cool waters of the river located right next door: the water comes directly from the glaciers, no need to filter!
-Finally, for those who want to get closer to the clouds, go to the mountainside on the Loma del Pliegue Tumbado.
-12 km of trail for 4 hours of walking in not always favorable conditions: up there, the cold and the wind will not be kind, but it is the only place of the park where you will be able to admire the Cerro Torre and the Fitz Roy at the same time!
-A last one for the road?
-The Huemul glacier, accessible by the Estancia del Lago, whose ascent is only 40 minutes.
-A little behind the majority of the paths, it is one of the most beautiful glaciers of the region with its lagoon, of an absolutely unique turquoise blue.
-The walk reveals itself to be at least fairy-like through a forest that is just as fairy-like.
-Follow the yellow markings all the way, and continue after the sign indicating that access to the glacier is forbidden, after a few meters of ascent you will arrive at the lagoon.
-In spite of all its descriptive indications, it is particularly difficult to give a faithful representation of the reality of this end of the world.
-It remains therefore to discover it, to survey it and to impregnate itself of all these beautiful images.
+To guide you on your journey, here's a quick rundown of the different options to consider: for starters, don't miss the legendary Laguna de Los Tres and Fitz Roy hike.
+Covering almost 10 km, this is THE hike not to be missed, offering you one of the most memorable views of Patagonia during a rather athletic ascent.
+Reinvigorated by the often cold wind, set off early in the morning to enjoy the trails bathed in light and the clear skies: you'll admire the uncluttered peaks all the more.
+On the second day, set off for Laguna Torre.
+Allow 3 hours for a leisurely ascent along the river and continue to Mirador Maestri, a unique viewpoint overlooking the Grande glacier.
+Other, more relaxing walks (less than 2 hours) are also available on a half-day basis, such as Laguna Capri, with its small beach offering a different view of Mount Fitz Roy, or Mirador de Los Condores, a 45-minute walk which, as its name suggests, takes you to a strategic point for observing this majestic Andean bird, playing with the gusts of wind.
+Finally, the more adventurous can enjoy an extended immersion in the park by pitching their tents at the Poincenot campground, a free campsite where you can enjoy the cool waters of the river right next door: the water comes straight from the glaciers, no need to filter!
+Finally, for those who want to get as close to the clouds as possible, set off up the mountainside on the Loma del Pliegue Tumbado. it's a 12 km trail and a 4-hour hike in conditions that aren't always favourable: up there, the cold and wind won't be kind, but it's the only place in the park where you can admire Cerro Torre and Fitz Roy at the same time!
+One more for the road?
+The Huemul glacier, accessible via Estancia del Lago, which takes just 40 minutes to climb.
+A little way off the beaten track, it's one of the most beautiful glaciers in the region, with its unique turquoise-blue lagoon.
+The walk through the forest is just as enchanting.
+Follow the yellow markings all the way, and continue past the sign indicating that access to the glacier is forbidden.
+After a few metres of ascent, you'll come to the laguna.
+Despite all the descriptive indications, it's particularly difficult to give a faithful representation of the reality of this end of the world.
+All you have to do is discover it, explore it and soak up all its beautiful images.

 La Ruta de los parques